 Spoiler alert: severe

-Of course, since one must be cautious of applying the term "most personal" to any film by the man who's spent a billion dollars in order to live inside a computer simulation of a moon in Alpha Centauri, let's say instead it's his most human.
-It's strange, then, that he doesn't seem to care much about it anymore—infamously, The Abyss has been poised to be released on blu-ray (or, more recently, 4K) two quarters from now for the past, let's see, forty quarters, and it's obvious that Cameron is the only reason it hasn't.
+Of course, since one must be cautious of applying the term "most personal" to any film by the man who's spent a billion dollars in order to live inside a computer simulation of a moon in Alpha Centauri, let's say this instead: it's his most human.
+It's either strange or fitting, then, that he doesn't seem to care much about it anymore—infamously, The Abyss has been poised to be released on blu-ray (or, more recently, 4K) two quarters from now for the past, let's see, forty quarters, and it's obvious that Cameron is the only reason it hasn't.
 It's gotten to the point that you wonder if what The Abyss meant to Cameron when he was still human, rather than a collection of 1s and 0s, is the reason why he doesn't like to think about it now.
 If not for the fact he doesn't seem to give a shit about True Lies either—that is, even less than he seems to give a shit about all his other, non-Avatar movies—one would suspect there was something special about The Abyss that made him want to put it behind him, despite caring a great deal about it at the time; and, if that were one's hypothesis, one would have plenty of evidence with which to speculate.